george-hawkins/japanese/README.md

 * [普通](https://jisho.org/word/%E6%99%AE%E9%80%9A) (普 is N2 / junior high)
 * [奥さん](https://jisho.org/word/%E5%A5%A5%E3%81%95%E3%82%93) (奥 is N2 / junior high)
 * [認める](https://jisho.org/word/%E8%AA%8D%E3%82%81%E3%82%8B) (認 is N3 / grade 6)

+You'll also find editions of the Harry Potter books (and of other books that you simply can't easily purchase outside Japan) on Anna's Archive.

 Buying from Japan
 -----------------